 The city had many names since its establishment more than 4000 years ago.
 It was called Thebes of course.
 This is besides many other metaphoric names like the city of the thousand doors, the city of the sun, the city of the light.

 It was the Arabs who called it Luxor.
 This was in the 7th century AD, when the Arabs took control of Egypt.
 When they visited the city, they were amazed because of the large number of impressive temples and palaces situated in the city.
 Therefore, they called it the city of the many palaces, or Luxor in the Arabic language.

 Luxor is featured with its hot weather in the summer, with the temperature reaching 40 degrees in some of the hottest days.
 Therefore, it is best for tourists who want to spend their vacation in Egypt to visit the city between September and March when the sun is warm in the morning and the weather is wonderful at night.

 With a surface area of more than 30,000 square kilometers and a population that exceeds more than 600,000 inhabitants, Luxor is now a main attraction for travelers who spend their holidays in Egypt.

 One would see many touristic buses stopping in many monuments in the city and guests who travel to Egypt are enjoying themselves admiring the ancient Egyptian civilization.
 You would also view many travelers walking along the River Nile, shopping in the many shops and bazaars spread around the city.

 Lately, tourists have started enjoying Luxor in another way.
-They go on Nile Cruise ships for 3 or 4 days in a journey from Luxor to Aswan or vise versa where they visit the wonderful monuments of Luxor and enjoy the luxury of the Nile cruise ships.
+They go on Nile cruise for 3 or 4 days in a journey from Luxor to Aswan or vise versa where they visit the wonderful monuments of Luxor and enjoy the Luxury of the Nile cruise ships.